Managing small group categories with tags

 Using group tags as report filters

 Once you have created Group Tags and assigned groups to them, they can be used as filters in reports in the Small Groups module.
-In this example the Group Members report is being filtered by groups in the "Bridgford groups" Group Tag.
+In this example the Group Members report is being filtered by groups in the "Social justice groups" Group Tags.

-Group Tags can also be used as conditions with Smart Tags - notice the use of the In tag condition Option for the Small Groups Module.
+Group Tags can also be used as conditions within people Smart Tags - notice the use of the In tag condition Option for the Small Groups Module.

 Tag conditions can be inverted, selecting the red X rather than the green tick, which will return people NOT in the selected Group Tag.